The behalf of the Board of Directors of your Company, it is my pleasure

 facilities, currently owns and operates an LNG re-gasification terminal

 has also setup up an LNG re-gasification terminal at Kochi, Kerala with

 with Exxon Mobil''s Gorgon Project for supply of 1.44 MMTPA of LNG for

 its Kochi terminal.

 The power block has been revived and is under commercial operation

-was started in January, 2013 and commissioned with effect from 22nd May, 2013.
-Since the power generation is
+was started in January 2013 and commissioned with effect from 22nd May

+2013.
+Since the power generation is envisaged to entirely use available

-inability in meeting its debt servicing obligations for the year
+debt servicing obligations for the year2014-15.

-GAIL Gas Limited (wholly owned subsidiary)
+- GAIL Gas Limited (wholly owned subsidiary)